-This stage brings a greater decline in the abilities of the person affected.
-Memory and other cognitive abilities will continue to deteriorate, although people at this stage may still have some awareness of their condition.
-Assistance with many daily tasks, such as managing finances, shopping and homemaking, may be needed.
+This stage brings a greater decline in the person's abilities.
+Memory and other cognitive abilities will continue to deteriorate although people at this stage may still have some awareness of their condition.
+Assistance with many daily tasks, such as managing finances, shopping and homemaking may be needed.
 Usually by stage 6, help with dressing, bathing and toileting will eventually become necessary.
 Individuals in middle stage may walk alone from home and lose their way.
-Minimizing risk by looking into a locating device option is often helpful.
-Find out more about choosing one at alzheimer.ca/locatingdevices.
+Minimizing risk by using programs such as MedicAlert[®] Safely Home[®] is often helpful.